 No postures needed, no eyes closed, just finding a level of body comfort that will not distract you from seeing through the mind and allowing everything to be as it is.

 Meditate right now, by being aware of present moment right now, by knowing yourself as thoughtlessness right now.

-But also, take a break from doing to meditate, to be.
-It is only the mind that wants to do something, because it thinks that in the hopes of doing it will become fulfilled.
+But also, take a break from doing, too meditate, to be.
+It is only the mind that wants to do something, because it thinks that in the act of doing, it will become fulfilled.

 Take a break from doing to meditate, and then burn even the thought of meditation.
 Let these words point you away from the words.

-The mind thinks that more thoughts, more experience, more knowledge, more understanding will make it happy and this is hamster wheel because all that never ends until the mind does.
+The mind thinks that more thoughts, more experience, more knowledge, more understanding will make it happy and this is a hamster wheel, because all that never ends until the mind does.